 When storm-induced power outages last weeks, not days, you rely on your generator more than ever.

-However, running your generator around the clock puts a tremendous toll on the machine.
+However, running your portable generator around the clock puts a tremendous toll on the machine.

 It's important you perform maintenance on the generator before you run it into the ground.